SEKOIA-IO/documentation/docs/getting_started/notifications-Examples.md

 ## Examples

-When your conditions are configured, you'll have to choose which action should be triggered by the notification mechanism.
-You can enable one or more action for each notification rule.
+When your conditions are configured, you'll have to choose which actions should be triggered by the notification mechanism.
+You can enable one or more actions for each notification rule.

 For example you can decide to send an e-mail and to send a message on a Mattermost channel.